Kiama

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch released postcode level ATO data for Kiama for financial year 2023.
-The suburb's median income among taxpayers was $48,503, with an average of $70,703.
-This is higher than the national average and compares to Rest of NSW's median of $52,390 and average of $65,215.
-Based on Wage Price Index growth since financial year 2023, current estimates for Kiama would be approximately $52,800 (median) and $76,967 (average) as of September 2025.
-The 2021 Census data shows household, family, and personal incomes in Kiama rank modestly between the 39th and 49th percentiles.
-The largest income segment comprises 29.6% earning $1,500 - $2,999 weekly (2,611 residents), similar to surrounding regions at 29.9%.
-Housing affordability pressures are severe in Kiama, with only 84.0% of income remaining, ranking at the 40th percentile.
-The area's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates Kiama's median income among taxpayers is $48,503.
+The average income in Kiama during this period was $70,703.
+This is higher than the national average.
+Comparing to Rest of NSW, Kiama had a median income of $52,390 and an average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $52,800 (median) and $76,967 (average).
+The 2021 Census shows Kiama's household, family, and personal incomes rank modestly, between the 39th and 49th percentiles.
+Most residents in Kiama earn within the range of $1,500 to $2,999 weekly, comprising 29.6% (2,624 residents), similar to surrounding regions where 29.9% fall into this bracket.
+Housing affordability pressures are severe in Kiama, with only 84.0% of income remaining after housing costs, ranking at the 40th percentile.
+Kiama's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income